uPortal-Attic/uportal-home/README.md

 ### What is this?
 This is an Angular approach to the dashboard view of uPortal.
 This dashboard will work along side uPortal, more of a companion app.
 It utilizes the uPortal rest APIs to collect layout info.
 It pulls notifications from the notification portlet resource URL.

+"uPortal-home" is somewhere in the process of a name change from its old name, "AngularJS-Portal".

 See [this project's documentation](http://uw-madison-doit.github.io/angularjs-portal/).